Xavier High School (Connecticut): Athletic highlights

 Xavier's ultimate frisbee team won back to back New England championships in 2011 and 2012.
 The Falcons' opponent in the championship game in 2012 was none other than Middletown High School which is located in the same town as Xavier.

 Xavier's football team won the Class LL state championship in 2005, 2010, 2011, 2012 and again in 2014.
-The team has also celebrated a number of division championships in the SCC, including 2000, 2004, 2005, 2009, 2010, 2011, and in 2012.
 The team has also had several undefeated seasons including 1971, 1972, 1974, 2005, 2010 and 2011.

 Xavier's golf team won the Division 1 State Championship in 2017.
 The Falcons shot 301 winning the program's first state title.

 Xavier's sailing team won Connecticut State Championships in 2004 and 2006, and placed 7th at the New England Championships in both team and fleet racing in 2006.

 Xavier's Cross Country team holds the most state titles out of any sport at the school, winning its latest in 2021.
 In 2017 they won their 6th New England Championship and progressed to the Nike Cross Nationals, placing 18th out of 22 teams there.

 Xavier's 4x1 mile relay team placed 6th place in the nation in the Nike Indoor National Championships in March 2007.

-Xavier's outdoor track team has had many all-Americans and two national champions, most recently Robbie Cozean in the 5,000 meters in 2019.
-That same year their distance medley relay team placed 2nd at the New Balance Outdoor Nationals.

 Xavier's soccer team won the State Championship in 1995.
-They have also won a number of division and conference championships over the years, the most recent in 2021 (both division and conference champions).

 Xavier's Wrestling team won three state championships in 2011, 2012, and 2020 with the 2012 being declared the #1 wrestling team in the state of Connecticut, under head coach Michael Cunningham.
-The team also has a number of individual awards including 3 New England Champions, 8 state open Championships, and 24 State Champions.

 XSN (Xavier Streaming Network) was created in 2013 to help stream and showcase as many of these games and other streaming events over the years.
 The club is entirely student-ran for students who have an interest in broadcasting or streaming.
 In their time, the club has streamed many different events for Xavier including home basketball games, football games, soccer games, and even Xavier masses and concerts for the school over the past few years.